 Been dreaming of a white Christmas?
 Then Slovenia is the perfect place for you to be!
 This enchanting winter wonderland looks as if it came out right off the pages of the magical fairy tales.
 Chances are you won’t believe your eyes that this undiscovered gem even existed!
 What is even more impressive is the taste of the simple yet flavorsome Slovenian cuisine.

-The main basis of this mouth-watering cuisine are cream, cheese, potatoes and meat (specially pork).
+The main basis of this mouth-watering cuisine are cream, cheese, potatoes and meat (especially pork).
 A great variety of traditional foods found in Slovenia that you can enjoy during the cold season are: their unique mushroom soup, goveja (beef soup), buckwheat porridge, chicken paprika, Struklji (meat pockets filled with meat and vegetables or sweet fillings), Kremnita (traditional Bled custard cream cake), and Walnut Potica (traditional Slovenian dessert).
-In short, a Slovenian food focused holiday will definitely not disappoint!
+In short, a Slovenian food-focused holiday will definitely not disappoint!

 Image credit: Hungaria Koncert

 Looking for out of the box Christmas experience this year?
 How about spending it on a luxurious cruise accompanied with beautiful winter sights and live music in Hungary?
 Get up close and personal with the beautiful city of Budapest on a beautiful cruise trip.
 While strolling along the Danube River, enjoy yourself with impeccable traditional Hungarian cuisine and sipping on its prestigious wines.